-- 13. Nibbāna cannot simply be classified as a mind object with the corresponding consciousness being mind-consciousness since all mind objects and their corresponding objects are said to be impermanent and suffering; see eg. SN IV 25.
-Indeed, the Salāyatana-saṃyutta contains a large number of suttas that directly state that mental phenomena (dhammas) are suffering.
-These statements often have an almost equational quality.
-And there is no clear statement anywhere in the suttas that there are any exceptions to this.
-In fact the six senses together with their six objects are called 'the all' (SN IV 15), clearly indicating that there are no further senses or sense objects apart from these.
-These statements taken together make it impossible, to my mind, to accept the idea of Nibbāna as a mind object cognized by mind-consciousness.
-(The post-canonical literature, however, sometimes seems to take a different position, see e.g. the Milindapañha, p.270). - 14.
-Deep states of samādhi, in particular the jhānas, consist of completely stable and uninterrupted perceptions, until one emerges. - 15.
-This interpretation hinges on understanding bhavanirodho nibbānaṃ to be an equational sentence: 'the cessation of existence is Nibbāna'.
+14 Deep states of samādhi, in particular the jhānas, consist of completely stable and uninterrupted perceptions, until one emerges.

+15 This interpretation hinges on understanding bhavanirodho nibbānam to be an equational sentence: 'the cessation of existence is Nibbāna'.
 On this reading, the expression is clearly an idea about Nibbāna, not a direct reference to it.
-If instead one were to translate this phrase as two words in apposition, 'the cessation of existence, Nibbāna', then this would be a direct reference to Nibbāna and one would have to conclude that the phrase concerns a direct perception of Nibbāna.
-There are other suttas (AN I 132-33, AN V 7-8 and three suttas at AN V 318-22), however, that speak of the same sort of samādhi but whose interpretation is unambiguous.
+If instead one were to translate this phrase as two words in apposition, 'the cessation of existence, Nibbāna', then this would be a direct reference to Nibbana and one would have to conclude that the phrase concerns a direct perception of Nibbāna.
+There are other suttas (AN 3.32, AN 10.6, AN 11.7, and AN 11.8), however, that speak of the same sort of samādhi but whose interpretation is unambiguous.
 In these suttas the relevant perception is given as 'this is peaceful, this is sublime, that is ...
-Nibbāna (etaṃ santaṃ, etaṃ paṇītaṃ, yad idaṃ ... nibbānan ti)'.
-Here the wording is such i.e. the verb 'to be' is required that there can be no doubt that we are dealing with a sentence not just words in apposition.
-It seems quite clear, therefore, that this concerns a perception of an idea, an idea about Nibbāna i.e. 'this is peaceful, this is sublime' not a direct experience of Nibbāna.
-From this it is necessary to conclude that the expression bhavanirodho nibbānaṃ should also be understood as a sentence, not just two words in apposition. - 16.
-This is equivalent to what the commentaries call $phalasam\bar{a}patti/phalasam\bar{a}patti-sam\bar{a}dhi;$ see Mp V 2, 23 and Mp V 80, 14. - 17.
-'Extinguishment' being the literal meaning of Nibbāna (see footnote 7 above).
+Nibbāna (etam santam, etam paṇītam, yad idam ... nibbānan ti)'.
+Here the wording is such - i.e. the verb 'to be' is required - that there can be no doubt that we are dealing with a sentence not just words in apposition.
+It seems quite clear, therefore, that this concerns a perception of an idea, an idea about Nibbāna - i.e. 'this is peaceful, this is sublime' - not a direct experience of Nibbāna.
+From this it is necessary to conclude that the expression bhavanirodho nibbānam should also be understood as a sentence, not just two words in apposition.

-perception based on the full understanding of what Nibbāna is.
+Of these three referents of the term Nibbāna, the first one is relatively straight-forward: it refers to the arahant's state of having extinguished all defilements.17 In Nikāya usage this is the usual meaning of Nibbāna.
+The third referent, ariyasamādhi, does not seem to be a direct reference to Nibbāna at all, but a particular perception based on the full understanding of what Nibbāna is.
 It is the second referent - that which supervenes at the death of an arahant - which is the most profound and most often misunderstood.
 It is Nibbāna in this sense, 'final Nibbāna', which will be the main focus of this paper.